Motion interpolation: Visual artifacts

-Motion interpolation on certain brands of TVs is sometimes accompanied by visual anomalies in the picture, described by CNET's David Carnoy as a "little tear or glitch" in the picture, appearing for a fraction of a second.
+Especially on cheaper TV implementations, visual anomalies in the picture are more pronounced.
+Described by CNET's David Carnoy as a "little tear or glitch" in the picture, appearing for a fraction of a second.
 He adds that the effect is most noticeable when the technology suddenly kicks in during a fast camera pan.
 Television and display manufacturers refer to this phenomenon as a type of digital artifact.
-Due to the improvement of associated technology over time, such artifacts appear less frequently with modern consumer TVs, though they have yet to be eliminated entirely "the artifacts happens more often when the gap between frames are bigger".
+Due to the improvement of associated technology over time, such artifacts appear less obviously with higher-end and newer consumer TVs, though they will never be eliminated "the artifacts happens more often when the gap between frames are bigger".